godotengine/godot-docs/tutorials/shaders/shader_reference/shader_functions.rst

     Inverse of :ref:`packHalf2x16<shader_func_packHalf2x16>`.

     Unpack a 32-bit integer into two 16-bit floating-point values, convert them to 32-bit floating-point values, and put them into a vector.
-    The first component of the vector is obtained from the 16 least-significant bits of v; the second component is obtained from the
+    The first component of the vector is obtained from the 16 least-significant bits of ``v``; the second component is obtained from the
-    16 most-significant bits of v.
+    16 most-significant bits of ``v``.

     :param v:
-        a single 32-bit unsigned integer containing 2 packed 16-bit floating point values.
+        A single 32-bit unsigned integer containing 2 packed 16-bit floating point values.

     :return:
-        two unpacked floating point values.
+        Two unpacked floating point values.

     https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/unpackHalf2x16.xhtml